lgw2/lgw2.github.io/_teaching/csci132-fall-2022/lectures/lecture32.md

 * [RecursiveAlgs.java](https://lgw2.github.io/teaching/csci132-fall-2022/lectures/RecursiveAlgs.java)

 ## Additional exercises
-* Write a Java method that computes the integer part of a log base 2, given a positive integer $n$.
+* Write a Java method that computes the integer part of a log base 2 of a positive integer $n$.